Judge OKs 3rd-degree murder charge for ex-cop in Floyd death | Law-Order

 A judge on Thursday granted prosecutors' request to add a third-degree murder charge against the former Minneapolis police officer charged in George Floyd's death.

 Chauvin already faced second-degree murder and manslaughter charges.
-Legal experts say the additional charge helps prosecutors by giving jurors one more option to convict Chauvin.
+Legal experts say the additional charge helps prosecutors by giving jurors one more option to convict Chauvin of murder.

-Potential jurors in Chauvin's trial return Thursday to continue the selection process that started this week.
+The dispute over the third-degree murder charge revolved around the conviction of another former Minneapolis police officer in the unrelated killing of an Australian woman.
+The appeals court recently affirmed Mohamed Noor's third-degree murder conviction in the 2017 shooting death of Justine Ruszczyk Damond, and the state used that affirmation to argue that it established new justification for the charge in Chauvin's case.

 Floyd was declared dead on May 25 after Chauvin, who is white, pressed his knee against the Black man's neck for about nine minutes.
 Floyd's death sparked sometimes violent protests in Minneapolis and beyond, leading to a nationwide reckoning on race.